bruceanthonyii/Challenge-1/README.md

-# This is Challlenge Assighnment 1
+# This is Challlenge Assignment 1

 # Enclosed are the screenshot and link to application